Therese Jansen Bartolozzi

-Therese Jansen Bartolozzi (ca. 1770 – 1843) was an eminent pianist whose career flourished in London around the end of the 18th century.
+Therese Jansen Bartolozzi (ca. 1770 – 1843) was a pianist whose career flourished in London around the end of the 18th century.
 She was the dedicatee of piano works by a number of famous composers.

 Early years

-Therese Jansen is believed to have been born in Aachen in Germany some time around 1770.
+Therese Jansen is believed to have been born in Aachen in the Holy Roman Empire some time around 1770.
 Her father was a successful dancing master, who moved to London with his family.
 The family business of teaching dance to well-off customers was quite successful and was continued for some time by Therese and her younger brother Louis Jansen (1774–1840).
 According to an anonymous biography of Jansen's daughter (see below), the business made over 2000 pounds per year.

 Both Therese and Louis studied with the famous pianist Muzio Clementi.
 Therese particularly excelled, and by her young adulthood, she had become an outstanding performer.
 By 1791 she probably had a strong reputation, as Johann Peter Salomon gave her and her family free tickets to the first series of the famous concerts which Joseph Haydn gave in London under his auspices.